CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

 # PIN Code

-PIN Code is one of the most important components for user security.
+PIN code is one of the most important components for user security.
-Ensure your users setPIN right after sign-in success.
+Ensure your users setPin right after sign-in success.

 ## NumericPinCodeInputView

 - Use `NumericPinCodeInputView` to input PIN code, see [this](NumericPinCodeInputView.md)
-- feel free to customize your own input view.
+- Feel free to customize your own input view.

 ## Setup PIN Code / Change PIN Code